University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 ## 1.1 Practical Overview

-In this practical, you will analyse genome assemblies (FASTA files) from a range of bacterial isolates:
+In this practical, you will analyse seven genome assemblies (FASTA files) from a range of bacterial species to identify antimicrobial resistance (AMR) determinants and assess their potential clinical significance.

 | **Species**            | **Assembly file name**  |
 |:----------             |:----------|
 | _Salmonella enterica_              | 1048349_Salmonella_enterica_genomic|